-Dr. Peggy McFarland from the Social Work Department and Dr. Jodi Yorty from the Biology Department led a service learning trip to Vietnam during May Term 2013.
-This trip is open to all majors from Elizabethtown College.
-They traveled on a 17-day adventure and journey of meaningful service learning through Vietnam.
+Dr. Peggy McFarland from the Social Work Department and Dr. Jodi Yorty from the Biology Department lead a service learning trip every other year to Vietnam during May Term.
+This trip is open to all majors from Elizabethtown College and will next be offered in 2015.
+In May 2013, they traveled on a 17-day adventure and journey of meaningful service learning through Vietnam.
 They teamed up with Brittany's Hope Foundation to travel to this exotic land of ancient beauty and deep history.
 They visited Ho Chi Minh City, Nha Trang, Da Nang, and Hoi An and visited the Vietnam War museum and the Cu Chi Tunnels.
 All this while they hosted parties and field trips for the children, build cribs and provided care to the children in orphanages.
 If you are coming to Elizabethtown College, plan to come along on our next Vietnam trip and make a difference to an abandoned child.

 Trip costs include round-trip air travel, visa, double/triple hotel rooms with air conditioning, sightseeing tours, transportation including in-country flights and meals.
 Involvement in fundraising for the supplies and resources for the children is part of this trip requirement.